 National Preparedness Month (NPM*) is recognized each September to promote family and community disaster and emergency planning now and throughout the year.
 It’s an opportunity to remind us that we all must prepare ourselves and our families for when an emergency happens.
-This year’s NPM will focus on that planning, with an overarching theme: Disasters don’t wait.
-Make your plan today.
+The 2021 theme is “Prepare to Protect.
+Preparing for disasters is protecting everyone you love.”

 The goal of NPM is to increase the overall number of individuals, families, and communities that engage in preparedness actions at home, work, business, school, and place of worship.
 All individuals should take time to learn lifesaving skills such as CPR and first aid, and check insurance policies and coverage for the hazards you may face, such as flood, earthquakes, and tornadoes.
 Make sure to consider the costs associated with disasters and save for an emergency.
 Also, know how to take practical safety steps like shutting off water and gas.

-The current pandemic, the devastating hurricanes of this and the past few years and wildfires of this and the past two years have reminded the nation of the importance of preparing for disasters.
+The current pandemic, the recent Hurricane Ida, and the wildfires of this and the past two years have reminded the nation of the importance of preparing for disasters.
 Often, we will be the first ones in our communities to take action after a disaster strikes and before first responders arrive, so it is important to prepare in advance to help yourself and your community.

 The website www.ready.gov is an excellent tool for preparedness information with information and links to additional resources.
 There you’ll find information on how to make a disaster or emergency plan and how to make your own emergency kit or “bug-out bag.”